mainsail-crew/docs/index.md

 - Control power devices such as relays, TPLink and Tasmota devices, and more
 - Powerful Macro-Management
 - Configurable dashboard
-- Customizable user interface including logos, backgrounds, and custom CSS
+- Customisable user interface including logos, backgrounds, and custom CSS
 - Exclude objects (not yet officially supported by Klipper)

 ## Help and Support